 Assemblies form an important part of a child's personal discovery and at Newnham we provide opportunities and experiences that will shape their moral, ethical, social, cultural and spiritual awareness and development.
-Some of our assemblies are delivered by local religious groups, however they are not aimed at either indoctrination or evangelism.
-They provide a perspective on moral issues and raise ideas for children to think about whilst making their own personal decisions about spiritual matters.
-We try to include perspectives and input from all of the major work religions, but we do have a regular Christian involvement.
+We try to include perspectives and input from all of the major work religions.
 Where external religious groups conduct assemblies, school staff are always present and always sum up the assembly and draw out the final thoughts.
 Other assemblies focus in a non-religious way on moral and ethical matters and allow the children to explore these ideas and feelings in a supported way.
 It is a statutory obligation for schools to have a daily act of collective worship broadly Christian in character.